omergertel/elasticat/README.md

 # elk-viewer
-Elasticsearch viewer, optimized for logs collected by.
+Elasticsearch viewer, optimized for logs collected by logstash.